Pregnant ER Doctor Treating Coronavirus Patients Urges People to Make a Care Plan

 A Maryland emergency room doctor who is treating coronavirus patients while seven months pregnant is urging people to make a plan in case they become critically ill.

-Dr. Elizabeth Clayborne is head of the ER at the University of Maryland Prince George's Hospital Center, and offered her first-hand account of treating coronavirus patients.
+Dr. Elizabeth Clayborne is an ER physician at the University of Maryland Prince George's Hospital Center, and offered her first-hand account of treating coronavirus patients.

 "We’re very busy.
-We definitely in the last week have seen an increase number of acutely ill patients, people coming in, respiratory distress," Clayborne said.
-"Right now we are bracing ourselves for the storm that is coming upon us.
-We are seeing an increase in positive COVID-19 positive patients."
+We definitely in the last week have seen an increased number of acutely ill patients, people coming in, respiratory distress," Clayborne said.

 News